 Accommodation in Marina di Campo

 Marina di Campo has the advantage of having the beach within easy walking distance.
 It is then one of the favorites for families with kids.
-There is also a good choice of bars, restaurants, and shops so it is a good base for everyone who loves a bit of nightlife after sunset.
+There is also a good choice of bars, restaurants, and shops.
+So it is a good base for everyone who loves a bit of nightlife after sunset.
 Every Wednesday along the waterfront the street market takes place.
 Not far from Marina di Campo is the famous beach of Fetovaia.

 Capoliveri